arnold-c/arnold-c/README.md

 I spend a lot of my day thinking about respiratory viruses (currently SARS-CoV-2 and measles), using traditional epidemiological methods and mathematical transmission models to better understand the burden of disease.
 More specifically, I am exploring how the choices we make when discretizing continuous and complex phenomena, such as assigning individuals into different transmission risk groups or turning an serological IgG optical density value into a binary positive/negative result, affects our ability to prevent, detect, and even understand outbreaks.

-I mainly work in R and Julia, but sometimes dabble with Python for personal projects, and am currently learning Javascript (and D3), as well as Stan for bayesian data analysis.
+I mainly work in R and Julia, but sometimes dabble with Python for personal projects, and am currently learning Javascript (and D3) for web development and interactive plots and books, and Rust for CLI tools.

 - 🔭 I’m currently working on:
   - The [Data4Action cohort study](https://github.com/arnold-c/Data4Action-Public) to better understand SARS-CoV-2 transmission dynamics in University communities